Teradata in the Cloud: Advantages and Disadvantages of MPP Database Systems

 Most MPP database systems come with hardware that has been specially optimized to achieve the best performance.

-These include the BYNET in Teradata, which performs particular tasks (sorting and merging of answer sets), or the special hardware from Netezza to restrict the read data.
+These include the BYNET in Teradata, which performs specific tasks (sorting and merging of answer sets), or the special hardware from Netezza to restrict the data being read.

 This often makes the system complicated and expensive.